 Arthritis and Sleep

-According to Dr. Kim Langdon of Medzino, 80% of people who suffer from arthritis experience sleeping issues.
+According to Dr. Kim Langdon of Medzino, 80% of people who suffer from arthritis experience sleep issues.
 She also says that poor sleep can worsen joint pain and increase the likelihood of disability.

 Let’s take a brief look at how each of the arthritis types we’ve discussed can impact sleep.